-- On April 25, 2022, the Court of Appeals of the Federal Justice in Brasília (the "TRF1 Court") verbally advised the Company of the rulings for two cases before the TRF1 Court related to the Volta Grande Gold Project, being in respect of (i) the litigation related to the relevant authority for permitting (SEMAS or IBAMA), and (ii) the suspension order against the Volta Grande Gold Project LI (LI suspension).
-Regarding the TRF1 Court's decision on the LI suspension, while the Company is disappointed that the suspension was not immediately lifted, the TRF1 Court provided much needed clarity on a procedural road map for the lifting of the suspension.
-Regarding the TRF1 Court's decision on the competent authority for permitting, the TRF1 Court requested additional information prior to ruling on the issue, which the Company expects to provide forthwith.
+- On May 24, 2022, the Company announced that an interim suspension order had been issued by judge of the Agrarian Court of Altamira further to a request by the DPE made in August 2020 in connection with the potential impact to the people living along the Xingu river. - On April 25, 2022, the Court of Appeals of the Federal Justice in Brasília (the "TRF1 Court") verbally advised the Company of the rulings for two cases before the TRF1 Court related to the Volta Grande Gold Project, being in respect of (i) the determination of the relevant authority for permitting (SEMAS or IBAMA), and (ii) the lifting of the suspension order against the Volta Grande Gold Project LI (LI suspension).
+In respect of the first matter, the TRF1 Court requested additional information prior to ruling on the issue of the competent authority for permitting.
+On the second matter, the TRF1 Court ruled not to lift the suspension order against the LI and instead determined that SEMAS was to analyze whether the indigenous studies' conditions had been met after which it ruled that the Federal Court in Altamira will review and verify whether the Company has complied with all the conditions set out in the Court's ruling issued in December 2017.
 For further details, please see the section titled "Permitting, Licensing and Legal History". - Belo Sun has initiated discussions and interviews with PBA consulting firms to establish mitigation and compensation to address possible impacts from the Volta Grande Gold Project that were identified in the Indigenous Study.
 The Company is also considering and investigating the possibility of establishing a benefit fund for the Indigenous and local communities.
-The fund would be funded from net profits from the Volta Grande Gold Project and would provide financial resources to assist in local community and Indigenous community projects. - As announced in its press release of April 7, 2022, the board of the directors of Belo (the "Board of Directors") have amended the term of the loan between the Company and Mr. Tagliamonte (the "Tagliamonte Note") to extend the maturity date of the Tagliamonte Note for a further six months resulting in a new maturity date of October 23, 2022.
+The fund would be financed from net profits from the Volta Grande Gold Project and would provide financial resources to assist in local community and Indigenous community projects. - As announced in its press release of April 7, 2022, the board of the directors of Belo (the "Board of Directors") have amended the term of the loan between the Company and Mr. Tagliamonte (the "Tagliamonte Note") to extend the maturity date of the Tagliamonte Note for a further six months resulting in a new maturity date of October 23, 2022.
 To date, Mr. Tagliamonte has made principal and interest payments of \$760,736 under the Tagliamonte Note, reducing the outstanding principal amount thereof to \$3,916,644.
 The interest rate under the Tagliamonte Note remains at London Inter-Bank Offered Rate per annum.
 The Company has no current intentions to further extend the maturity of the Tagliamonte Note.
 The Company understands that Mr. Tagliamonte will be required to sell the some or all of the Common Shares acquired using the proceeds of the Tagliamonte Note to finance the repayment of amounts owing thereunder on or prior to its new maturity date.